WolfeByte/entra-sonar/README.md

 Credit to [Micah Van Deusen](https://github.com/micahvandeusen) for creating this API.

 **Note:** When searching by tenant ID, domain enumeration only works for tenants in the public cloud.
-For US Government and China clouds, you'll need to know a domain name to discover verified domains.
+For US Government and China clouds, you'll need to know a domain name to discover any other verified domains in the tenant.

 ### Microsoft Service Usage Discovery